Children's education benefit

 Verifying the student's status

-The school registrar must verify with the Board, in writing, student status periodically throughout the academic year.
+The school registrar must verify with the Board, in writing, student status initially and periodically thereafter.
 The registrar can return any form of verification on official school letterhead or clearinghouse letterhead to the Board.